Data Centers in Romania

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no public cloud on-ramps located directly within Romania as of September 2025.
-Businesses connect to cloud providers like AWS, Google Cloud, and Microsoft Azure via dedicated private network extensions (PNI/wave) to major European hubs such as Frankfurt, Vienna, or Warsaw.
+Direct Cloud On-Ramps: There are no direct, in-country public cloud on-ramps from major providers as of September 2025.
+Businesses connect to cloud regions by leveraging private network interconnects (PNI) or dedicated wavelength services to major European hubs like Frankfurt, Vienna, and Warsaw.

-Internet Exchange Points (IXPs): The primary internet exchange is InterLAN, which facilitates the majority of domestic peering in Romania.
-Its presence in key data centers allows for efficient traffic exchange, reducing latency and transit costs for content and application providers.
+Internet Exchange Points (IXPs): The primary exchange is InterLAN, which facilitates the majority of domestic traffic peering.
+Its presence in key data centers significantly reduces latency for local users by keeping traffic within national borders.

-Bare Metal: Bare metal server options are readily available from providers operating within the country.
-Companies like Hivelocity and OVHcloud offer dedicated server solutions for workloads requiring direct hardware access and consistent performance.
+Bare Metal: Bare metal server options are readily available in Romania.
+Providers like Hivelocity offer dedicated server solutions for workloads requiring direct hardware access and maximum performance.

 Power Analysis

-Power Grid Reliability: The national power grid is well-engineered, particularly in major urban centers where data centers are located.
-The energy mix includes a stable combination of fossil fuels, nuclear, and renewables (primarily hydro), contributing to consistent and reliable power delivery.
+Power Grid Reliability: The national power grid is stable, especially in major urban centers like Bucharest where data centers are concentrated.
+The energy mix includes a balanced combination of fossil fuels (~50%), nuclear (~20%), and renewables (~30%), providing a dependable power supply for mission-critical operations.

 Market Access, Business & Tax Climate

-Romania provides a strategic location with a business-friendly environment for accessing both local and regional markets.
+Locating in Romania provides a strategic advantage for accessing both local and regional consumer and business markets.

-Proximity To Key Business Districts: Data centers are concentrated in and around Bucharest, the nation's capital and primary economic center.
-This proximity serves the financial, technology, and telecommunications sectors, enabling low-latency connections for critical business operations.
+Proximity To Key Business Districts: Data centers are primarily located in and around Bucharest, the nation's capital and economic center.
+This ensures low-latency connectivity to the financial services, technology, and government sectors concentrated there.

 Natural Disaster Risk

-Romania has a low overall risk profile for natural disasters, with an INFORM Risk score of 2.9 out of 10, as of September 2025.
-This low exposure contributes to the country's suitability for critical infrastructure and business continuity.
+Romania has a low overall risk profile for natural disasters, with an INFORM Risk score of 2.9 out of 10 as of September 2025.
+While the overall threat is minimal, operators should engineer facilities to account for specific regional risks.